datoviz/datoviz/docs/user/colormaps.md

 Unused space may be used for future or user-defined colormaps.
 The texture is always loaded both in CPU and GPU memory.
 It is shared between all visuals and canvases.

-Visky provides a few functions to easily make colors out of scalar values:
+Datoviz provides a few functions to easily make colors out of scalar values:

 === "Python"
     ```python
     import numpy as np
-    from visky import colormap
+    from datoviz import colormap

     values = np.random.rand(1000)
     colors = colormap(values, vmin=0, vmax=1, cmap='viridis')